Identity Firewall (IDFW) allows user-based distributed firewall rules (DFW).

 - Configure Identity Firewall logon detection options.
-One or both of these options must be configured.
+Note that you must configure one or both of these options:

 Configure Active Directory event log access.
 See Register a Windows Domain with NSX Manager.

 Windows Guest OS with guest agent installed.
 This comes with a complete installation of VMware Tools ™.
 Deploy Guest Introspection service to protected clusters.
-See Install Guest Introspection on Host Clusters.
+See Install Guest Introspection.
 For troubleshooting Guest Introspection, see Collecting Guest Introspection Troubleshooting Data.